jdtonkin/tonkinlab/content/project/env-variability/index.md

 date = 2019-10-14T16:32:42+13:00

 # Project summary to display on homepage.
-summary = "The role of temporal environmental variability (e.g. seasonality and predictability) in shaping population and community dynamics at multiple scales."
+summary = "The role of temporal environmental variability in shaping population and community dynamics at multiple scales."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["economic-impact", "r-package"]`